 It used to be the case that whenever I would sit down for a meal, I would run through a series of food rules in my head before choosing what to eat.
-I scanned nutrition labels, mining for information that would let me know if I was “allowed” to eat that particular food, refused to eat any white foods (bread, pasta, rice, etc.), and investigated how processed the food was and how much sugar it contained.
+I scanned nutrition labels, mining for information that would let me know if I was “allowed” to eat that particular food, refused to eat any white foods (bread, pasta, rice, etc.), and investigated how “processed” the food was and how much sugar it contained.

 Food Rules Are Not Our Friends

 Food rules are lurking all around us, most especially in our own heads.
 These rules are repeated over and over again—in magazines, by family members and friends, and on social media—until they’re so ingrained we can’t even remember where we first heard them.

-Stop Blindly Following These Popular Food Rules
+Stop Following These Popular Food Rules With No Thought

 The first step to leaving behind food rules is recognizing which rules you’ve internalized and have been following.
-Below I tackle some of the most popular food rules and explain why you don’t need them in your life.
+Below I tackle some of the most popular food rules and explain why you probably don’t need them in your life.

-1. No eating carbs at night
+1. No Eating Carbs at Night

 You do not need to set an alarm on your phone every day that reminds you when it’s time to stop eating carbs.
 Yes, you can totally keep eating carbs at night and even *gasp* right before bed.
 It is not true that eating carbs after a certain hour means that those carbs will be stored as fat when you sleep.
 Carbs are your body’s preferred source of energy, and there is no daily cut-off for when your body might benefit from that energy.

-2. Only shop the perimeter of the grocery store
+2. Only Shop the Perimeter of the Grocery Store

-The idea of shopping the perimeter of the grocery store came about because grocery stores usually keep their fresh foods (produce, meat, dairy, etc.) on the perimeter, whereas all other foods are housed in the aisles in the middle of the store.
-One problem is that if you never shop in the aisles you’ll miss out on all kinds of nutrient-dense foods like grains and pasta, canned and frozen vegetables and fruit, broths and stocks, vinegars and oils, herbs and spices, etc. Further, all the other foods you can find in the middle of the grocery store that aren’t as nutrient-dense don’t need to cause fear.
+The idea of shopping the perimeter of the grocery store came about because grocery stores usually display their fresh foods (produce, meat, dairy, etc.) on the perimeter, whereas all other foods are housed in the aisles in the middle of the store.
+However, if you never shop in the aisles you’ll miss out on all kinds of nutrient-dense foods like grains and pasta, canned and frozen vegetables and fruit, broths and stocks, vinegars and oils, herbs and spices, etc. Further, all the other foods you can find in the middle of the grocery store that aren’t as nutrient-dense don’t need to cause fear.
 All foods can fit into your diet.
 You can have strawberries and fruit snacks, potatoes and potato chips, almond milk and ice cream, grocery geography be damned.

-3. The 80/20 rule
+3. The 80/20 Rule

-7. Use a smaller plate
+7. Use a Smaller Plate

-For a long time it was thought that if you ate your meals off of a smaller plate, you would trick your brain into thinking you’d eaten more than you did.
+For a long time it was thought that if you ate your meals off of a smaller plate, you would trick your brain into thinking you’d eaten more than you actually did.
 Recent studies have debunked this theory, though.
 The size of the plate or bowl we use won’t change our body’s ability to sense that we’re still hungry, and we wouldn’t want it to!
 That’s because when we tune into our hunger and fullness signals (one of the key components of intuitive eating), it helps us eat the right amount of food for our bodies.* That should be our focus, not fancy, and ultimately ineffective, plating tricks.

 *Note that people with eating disorders or disordered eating often have hunger and fullness signals that are not working as they should.
 They will need a different approach before being able to accurately recognize and act on their body’s signals.

 If you enjoy dark chocolate, by all means, keep eating it (and you might even gain some health benefits).
 But if you don’t like the bitter stuff, please don’t force yourself to eat it just because of all the dark chocolate “superfood” hype.
 No single food is going to make or break your health and wellness, and you don’t have to eat foods you don’t like.
-You can have other desserts besides dark chocolate without having to go down a shame spiral.
+You can have other desserts besides dark chocolate without needing to go down a shame spiral.